 They were called bleeding hearts because the flowers look like hearts with a drops coming out of them.
 Other names for them are Lyre Flower and Lady-in-a-Bath.
 If you turn the flowers upside down, they resemble a bathtub and the pendant drop looks like a lady.

-Most plants have pink flowers, but there is also a cultivar called ‘Alba’ whose flowers are entirely white.
-A recent (1997) hybridization from England resulted in a cultivar with golden leaves called ‘Gold Heart’.
+Most of the plants have pink flowers, but there is also a cultivar called ‘Alba’ whose flowers are entirely white.
+A recent (1997) hybridization from England resulted in a cultivar with pink flowers and golden leaves called ‘Gold Heart’.
 Both the white flowers of Alba and the gold foliage of ‘Gold Heart’ really shine in the shady environment favored by these plants.

 The flowers appear in late spring or early summer depending on location.
 After the plants have bloomed, they die back and the roots become dormant until the following spring.
 Be sure to clear away all of the dead foliage so that insects don’t take up residence in the debris.